|Flowers and a Butterfly -- a painting by Dorit Weiser,|

 in the Auschwitz camp.

-1. IWBAT analyze poetry written by children living in the Czech concentration camp called Terezin.
+IWBAT analyze poetry written by children living in the Czech concentration camp called Terezin, in order to describe how their experience in the camp influenced the children.

 - If we have enough time, we will watch a short video about a woman who survived Terezin as a child: